Genetics keep improving. So should your mating program.

 - Every artificial insemination (AI) company calculates inbreeding differently, making it impossible to compare percentages calculated by different companies.
 With genomic inbreeding, the percentage of common genes found on an animal’s genome is reported.
 GMS 2.0 uses these genomic inbreeding percentages to help manage herd inbreeding with more precision than ever before.

 Remove phenotypic bias

 - The phenotype of an animal is a combination of her genetics with her environment.
 This combination determines how healthy she is, how big she grows, and how much milk she produces.
 However, only her genetics will be passed onto her offspring – she cannot pass along all the environmental factors that have impacted her throughout her life.
-Utilizing an animal’s genomic information provides more accuracy and precision, and removes any possibility of phenotypic bias from affecting the mating recommendation.
+Utilising an animal’s genomic information provides more accuracy and precision, and removes any possibility of phenotypic bias from affecting the mating recommendation.